Mohanavadivel-git/caasworkshop/lessons/4-buildimage.md

 registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift   latest   b4b953ca8f5b   5 weeks ago     498 MB
 ```

 4. Before running this image in CaaS, you can test it by running it locally with a tool like Podman or Docker.
 The commands below use Podman to run the app container image in detached mode and publish the container's port 8080 to the host's port 8080.
-The command saves the container_id as a variable so you can destroy the container later.
-Then curl is used to test the python web app.
+The command saves the `container_id` as a variable so you can destroy the container later.
+Then curl is used to test the Springboot app.
 If successful, the app responds with a 200 OK http code.

 > NOTE: The app is not yet exposed beyond the VM, so you cannot access it in a web browser from your workstation yet.